ChuangSheep/KursheftTools/README.md

 For the VBA Addin written with Visual Basic for Application, you only need the permission for running macros in your excel.
 This is useful if you are in a **restricted environment**. <br>

-Double click the downloaded `KursheftTools.xlam`, and the macro will be loaded.
-You can run the method you want to use. <br>
+Double click the downloaded `KursheftTools.xlam`, and the Addin will be loaded into your system. <br>

 Or, if you have downloaded the source code, import them to your Visual Basic editor and run the method you want.  <br>
+*If you are using the source code, the method* `ribbonUI` *will not be used since it is for the user interface*. <br>

 You can find [a detailed instruction by Microsoft of how to run a macro](https://support.office.com/en-us/article/run-a-macro-5e855fd2-02d1-45f5-90a3-50e645fe3155) here. <br>